 Meal planning can be tough but there are solutions to help even the busiest families stay organized

-I now have a solution that works for me.
+I now have a solution that works for me AND my kids!

-I created a meal plan course so I can teach you how to manage this task with plenty of ease.
-And I’m sharing it with you so you can have an easier time too.
+I created a meal plan course and I’m sharing it with you so you can have an easier time too.

 - Give yourself a break

 - Give children an opportunity to choose menu items

 - Remake recipes (or even use the same plan twice!)

 - Get ideas and preferences from the children (or whoever you are cooking for)